zorbyte/Spile/.github/README.md

 To run Spile (in development mode), run `vr dev`.

 Ensure that you lint everything with prettier and then `deno fmt` prior to committing.

+Do not use a `deps.ts` file.
+Instead use the import map, take a look at how previous imports are done and replicate the format.

 ## Credits